c0pperdragon/SIO2SD/README.md

 the device needs a SDCARD containing the necessary disk files.
 Currently only .ats files with a sector size of 128 byte (which seems to be the standard) are supported.
 Because there is no elaborated user-interface on the device, the naming and location of the files need to follow a fixed system: The files are searched for in a directory ATARI/ on the root of the SDCARD.
-Every disk file must be named nnANYTNG.ATS with two leading digits that correspond to the numeric display on the device.
-Only one disk file per 2-digit-code can be selected - this limits the number of disk files to 100.
+Every disk file must be named nn_Anything.ats with two leading digits that correspond to the numeric display on the device and the mandatory '_' character.
+Multiple concurrent disk drives will be emulated when there are files with name nnBAnything.ats up to nnHAnything.ats.
+This can be useful to provide writeable save-disks for certain games.
+The total number of selectable configurations is 100 which is limited by the two digit display.
 If more disk files are needed, they must be stored on another SDCARD.
 With the 4 buttons the number in the display can be changed (+1, -1, +10, -10) to select a different file.
 If no file for the number can be found, the device emulates an empty floppy drive.